Background pattern

 Rare(may affect up to 1 in 1,000 people)

-• Thrombophlebitis (progressive obstruction of veins), in which very small (microscopic) veins in the liver become blocked.
-It may include symptoms of: fluid accumulation in the abdomen, enlarged spleen, severe bleeding from the esophagus, yellow discoloration of the skin and white of the eyes
+• Veno-occlusive disease (progressive obstruction of the veins), in which very small (microscopic) veins in the liver are blocked.
+It can include symptoms of: fluid accumulation in the abdomen, enlargement of the spleen, severe bleeding from the esophagus, yellowing of the skin and the whites of the eyes

 • Respiratory problems caused by interstitial fibrosis (with lower doses)